IshMSahni/SYSC3303_Project_L1_G1/README.md

 - This state defines what happens when the elevator is in motion while going up floors and its separate implementation on how different methods interact with the elevator in this state
 - The next state for this is Arrived

-### CalculateTime.java
-- A class that calculates the time it takes for the elevator to travel a certain amount of distance in a realistic scenario
-- This may be used in future implementations when using multiple elevators

 ## Team & Contributions for Iteration 3
 1. Keith Lam - State Machine Diagram, readme.txt modifications
 2. Muhammad Furqan - UDP conversion of entire system, All System classess modifications, Sequence Diagram